frogsfrogs/frogsfrogs.github.io/flash-designs.md

 Available Designs:
 = Listed sizes are preferred/minimum.
 Can be bigger.
 Will not do smaller.
 = Pricing is for listed size, might vary a little depending on placement.
-= Each design tattooed once, I will cross designs out as they get booked.
+= Each design tattooed once, I will mark designs 'TAKEN' in the description as they get booked.
 = Will consider all placements but probably will favor arm/leg/back/chest placements over side/rib/sternum.
 = Please read <a href="/red-seal">this note</a> before requesting any flash design marked with a red seal stamp.